davidherse/www_jtbdpro/index.md

 ---
 layout: index
-title: Learn how turn customer research into products that people will buy.
+title: Learn how to turn customer research into products that people will buy.
 permalink: /
 ---